acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 string

-Specify the icon name for the form component which will be displayed on the start of the component.
-Use [endIcon option](#opt-endIcon) for specifying icon to the opposite side.
-### startIconSvg {#opt-startIconSvg}

-string

-Specify the icon svg for the form component which will be displayed on the start of the component.
-Use [endIconSvg option](#opt-endIconSvg) for specifying icon to the opposite side.
+Specifies the icon which will be displayed at the start of the input.
+Use the [endIcon](#opt-endIcon) option for specifying an icon at the end.
 ### startInput {#opt-startInput}

 any